HelloJohnito/TrailerFlix/README.md

 ### MongoDB

-TrailerFlix utilizes MongoDB, a noSQL database.
-To fully take advantage of the noSQL features, I created a model called 'Category' and stored all the videos separated by category for efficient retrieval of data from the database.
+TrailerFlix utilizes MongoDB, a noSQL/non-relational database.
+To fully take advantage of the its features, I created a model called 'Category' and stored all the videos separated by category for efficient retrieval of data from the database.

 Sample code below: